GerHobbelt/owemdjee/README.md

 - **annoy** [📁](./annoy) [🌐](https://github.com/GerHobbelt/annoy) -- ANNOY (<b>A</b>pproximate <b>N</b>earest <b>N</b>eighbors <b>O</b>h <b>Y</b>eah) is a C++ library to search for points in space that are close to a given query point.
 It also creates large read-only file-based data structures that are `mmap`-ped into memory so that many processes may share the same data.
 ANNOY is almost as fast as the fastest libraries, but what really sets Annoy apart is: it has the ability to use static files as indexes, enabling you to share an index across processes.
 ANNOY also decouples creating indexes from loading them, so you can pass around indexes as files and map them into memory quickly.
 ANNOY tries to minimize its memory footprint: the indexes are quite small.
 This is useful when you want to find nearest neighbors using multiple CPU's.
 Spotify uses ANNOY for music recommendations.
 - **asio** [📁](./asio) [🌐](https://github.com/GerHobbelt/asio)
 - **asynqro** [📁](./asynqro) [🌐](https://github.com/GerHobbelt/asynqro) -- Futures and thread pool for C++: Asynqro gives developers a rich monadic Future API (inspired by Future API in Scala language), a clean API, refined task scheduling logic and is not tied to any framework.
+- **b2xtranslator** [📁](./b2xtranslator) [🌐](https://github.com/GerHobbelt/b2xtranslator) -- .NET Core library to convert Microsoft Office binary files (doc, xls and ppt) to Open XML (docx, xlsx and pptx).
+You can use the Open XML SDK to mainpulate those.
 - **BBHash** [📁](./BBHash) [🌐](https://github.com/GerHobbelt/BBHash) -- Bloom-filter based minimal perfect hash function library.
 - **BCF-cuckoo-index** [📁](./BCF-cuckoo-index) [🌐](https://github.com/GerHobbelt/BCF) -- Better Choice Cuckoo Filter (BCF) is an efficient approximate set representation data structure.
 Different from the standard Cuckoo Filter (CF), BCF leverages the principle of the power of two choices to select the better candidate bucket during insertion.
 BCF reduces the average number of relocations of the state-of-the-art CF by 35%.
 - **bebop** [📁](./bebop) [🌐](https://github.com/GerHobbelt/bebop)
 - **bhtsne--Barnes-Hut-t-SNE** [📁](./bhtsne--Barnes-Hut-t-SNE) [🌐](https://github.com/GerHobbelt/bhtsne) -- Barnes-Hut t-SNE
 - **bibtex-robust-decoder** [📁](./bibtex-robust-decoder) [🌐](https://github.com/GerHobbelt/bibtex-robust-decoder)
+- **bibtool** [📁](./bibtool) [🌐](https://github.com/GerHobbelt/bibtool) -- a tool for manipulating BibTeX data bases.
+BibTeX provides a mean to integrate citations into LaTeX documents.
+BibTool allows the manipulation of BibTeX files which goes beyond the possibilities -- and intentions -- of BibTeX.
 - **bibutils** [📁](./bibutils) [🌐](https://github.com/GerHobbelt/bibutils) -- the `bibutils` set interconverts between various bibliography formats using a common MODS-format XML intermediate.
 For example, one can convert RIS-format files to Bibtex by doing two transformations: RIS->MODS->Bibtex.
 By using a common intermediate for N formats, only 2N programs are required and not N²-N.
 - **binlog** [📁](./binlog) [🌐](https://github.com/GerHobbelt/binlog) -- a high performance C++ log library to produce structured binary logs.
 - **BLAKE3** [📁](./BLAKE3) [🌐](https://github.com/GerHobbelt/BLAKE3)